ceeblet/patterns/README.md

 ```

-Get your own secrect keys for [AWS S3] (http://aws.amazon.com/s3/) and save them to a file <kbd>keys.sh</kbd>.
-You should also set your own secrect key for Flask.
+Get your own secret keys for [AWS S3] (http://aws.amazon.com/s3/) and save them to a file <kbd>keys.sh</kbd>.
+You should also set your own secret key for Flask.
 Your file should look something like this:

 ```
 export AWS_ACCESS_KEY_ID='YOURSECRETKEYIDHERE'